modmonhq/modmon-docs/docs/tutorial/intro.md

 - [modmon-ui](https://github.com/modmonhq/modmon-ui): This is a Vue UI for managing your application and clusters.
 It can be installed automatically by modmon during initial setup or added later.
 It wraps all CLI utilities into a webapp.

+### Why split these out?

+There are a few reasons for this:

+- It allows us to use the best tech for each part of the stack
+- It allows certain components to be swapped out.
+For example, an organization may choose to run their own fork of `modmon-server` instead of using the official one.
+There could also be community-made alternatives to `modmon-cli` and `modmon-ui`.
+- We want to keep each component as small and focused as possible.
+- We want modmon to become more of an open standard rather than something that locks people in - so our vision is that people can replace various components of the stack with various alterative implementations, if they so choose.

 ## Principles

 ### Environment